theforumhelpers/theforumhelpers.github.io/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 * Use tabs instead of spaces

+## Follow the Scratch Community Guidelines
+The [Scratch Community Guidelines](https://scratch.mit.edu/community_guidelines) apply here and must be followed when making contributions, and when discussing on issues, pull requests and discussions.

 ## References
 This document was adapted from a contribution guidelines template that briandk on GitHub made [here](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).